Shankill Road: Sport

 The Ballygomartin Road is also home to a cricket ground of the same name which in 2005 hosted a List-A match between Canada and Namibia in the 2005 ICC Trophy.
 The ground is the home of Woodvale Cricket Club, established in 1887.

 Transport

 Belfast was served by a network of trams in the first half of the 20th century and the Shankill was the last part of the city to see this service removed in the 1950s.
 Public transport is now provided by the Metro arm of Translink with the Shankill forming the eleventh of the company's twelve corridors.
-Buses link Belfast City Centre to the estates at the top of the Shankill as well as the Ballysillan area of the Crumlin Road.
+Buses run from Chichester Street in Belfast city centre, via the Shankill Road, to Ballysillan, Glencairn and Spingmartin.

 Employment

 Mackies engineering was once at the heart of Belfast industry, employing thousands of men and women.